avaneev/prvhash/README.md

 Note that such minimal 1-hashword PRNG is most definitely not cryptographically secure: its state can be solved by a SAT solver pretty fast;
-this applies to other structuring (parallel, daisy-chained, fused, multiple hashwords).
-The known way to make PRNG considerably harder to solve for a SAT solver, with complexity corresponding to system's size, is to combine two adjacent PRNG outputs via XOR operation; this obviously has a speed impact;
-and produces output with more than 1 solution (most probably, 2), thus slightly increasing probability of PRNG output overlap (practically, from 1/2<sup>system_size</sup> to 2/2<sup>system_size</sup>).
+this applies to other structuring (parallel, fused, multiple hashwords; with daisy-chaining being harder to solve).
+The known way to make PRNG considerably harder to solve for a SAT solver, with complexity corresponding to system's size, is to combine two adjacent PRNG outputs via XOR operation; this obviously has a speed impact, and produces output with more than 1 solution (most probably, 2).
+This, however, does not measurably increase the probability of PRNG output overlap, which stays below 1/2<sup>sys_size_bits</sup>; in tests, practically undetectable.

 So, the basic PRNG with some, currently not hard-proven, security is as follows (XOR two adjacent outputs to produce a single "compressed" PRNG